 It’s a sad truth, but a reality nonetheless: there are plenty of companies in the real estate industry that are perfectly fine charging “junk fees.”
 While the exact definition of a junk fee remains up for debate, they typically include phrases that feed off of consumer ignorance.
 Common junk fees include administrative fees, application review fees, appraisal review fees, ancillary fees, email fees, processing fees and settlement fees.
 And while each of these fees is as ambiguous as the next, they are nonetheless a reality for inexperienced buyers and sellers.

 It’s worth noting, however, that knowledge is power.
-It’s entirely possible to negotiate those fees associated with closing costs, if not eliminate them altogether.
+It’s entirely possible to negotiate those fees associated with average closing costs, if not eliminate them altogether.
 Those willing to acknowledge these fees, and perhaps even challenge them, stand the chance of removing them from their costs altogether.
 Don’t forget, even legitimate closing costs can be negotiated; you will never know unless you try.

 While many will argue that a home inspection isn’t required, I beg to differ.
 In fact, I maintain that conducting a thorough home inspection is absolutely integral to closing on a deal.
 There is only one question you really need to ask yourself when deciding whether or not to hire an inspector: Why wouldn’t you?
 The cost is minimal and a home inspection can save you from a heap of trouble down the road.
 Any problems uncovered over the course of the inspection will give you the opportunity to back out of a deal, or at least ask the seller to rectify the problems before the transaction is carried out (as long as your purchase offer included a home-inspection contingency).